SophieDeBenedetto/phoenix-pair/post.md

 When a user types into the shared text editor for a given code challenge, we need to do three things:

 1. Send a message from the client to the server via the channel.
-2. Teach the client to respond to this message by: updating the challenge's response in the database and broadcasting the updated challenge message to all of the subscribers.
+2. Teach the server to respond to this message by: updating the challenge's response in the database and broadcasting the updated challenge message to all of the subscribers.
 3. Teach the subscribing clients to handle the broadcast of the message.

+Our overall code flow will go something like this:

 ![](./blog_images/phoenix_channels_broadcast.svg)